-Drones have the possibility to be as ubiquitous a tool as smart phones and tablets for industrial applications.
-The usability of drones needs to be enhanced via more intuitive control and improved access by the operational experts in a safe and cost-effective way.
-The Cape Drone Telepresence and Data Management System provides for safe and cost-effective usage of drones by operational experts.
+Drones will soon be as ubiquitous a tool as smart phones and tablets for industrial applications.
+To get there, the usability of drones needs to be enhanced via more intuitive control and improved access in a safe and cost-effective way.
+Cape has developed a unique solution to put the experts in control without the cost and risk of traveling to remote sites.

-The Cape DTDM puts the control of the drones in the hands of the operational experts.
-Further, the DTDM makes the usage of drones safe and easy-to-use by any operator.
-The Cape team will work with your operational team to train your experts so that the team will be confident about the safe usage of drones.
-Further with Cape Aerial TelepresenceTM, your experts can participate in the inspection with live streaming from anywhere further increasing safety by reducing the staff required to be on site.
-Finally, the Cape App, ensures the safety of your local technician who is supervising the drone flight and maintenance with an intuitive interface that complements the training from Cape’s team of experts.
+Cape puts drone control in the hands of subject matter experts, making drone inspection safe and easy-to-use for any operator.
+The Cape team will work with your team to train your experts so that the team will be confident about the safe usage of drones.
+Cape Aerial Telepresence™ enables your remote experts to participate in field inspections with live streaming from anywhere, further increasing safety by reducing the staff required to be on site.
+Finally, the Cape Operator App ensures the safety of your local technician, who effortlessly monitors the drone flights with an intuitive interface that complements the training from Cape’s team of experts.

-With the Cape DTDM, Cap App, and training, the only experts you will need to conduct asset inspection will be members of your existing team.
+With Cape, the only experts you will need to conduct asset inspection will be members of your existing team.
 Once trained on the Cape technology, you will have all the skills you need to use drones for routine activities as well as incident response.
 You will utilize the same staff you use today for on-site activities or visits to now be your on-site drone technicians.
-Your operational team can join any asset inspection through a secure, dedicated portal from any location saving them significant lost time due to travel.
+Your project management or operations teams can join any asset inspection through a secure, dedicated portal from any location saving them significant lost time due to travel.
 Finally, you will be giving your teams the newest technology in operational efficiency which will enable you to attract top talent.

 Downstream facilities are using drones for chimney and flare inspection, asset tracking, and security.
 Midstream operations are conducting regular remote inspections of pipelines and investigating alarms or reports of incidents to ascertain which experts to deploy.
 Upstream operations are dispersing drones throughout their fields to reduce the number of regular visits to well pads saving valuable travel time.